The Outback

 Queensland’s rugged heartland transforms into Australia’s grandest stage when QLD Music Trails: The Outback returns for its fourth year, 24 April – 9 May.
 From Charleville to Mount Isa, this one-of-a-kind self-drive adventure blends live music, unforgettable landscapes, and the warmth of country communities into a journey like no other.

 The Outback Trail is more than a festival — it’s an iconic Australian road trip.
-Trade city skylines for red dirt horizons, dance under a blanket of stars, share meals with locals, and experience performances that will stay with you long after the final note.
+Trade city skylines for red dirt horizons, dance under a blanket of stars, share meals with locals, and experience performances that stay with you long after the final note.

 Charleville ➜ Tambo ➜ Barcaldine ➜ Winton ➜ Hughenden ➜ Julia Creek ➜ Mount Isa

-GET YOUR TRAIL TRAVELLER PASS
+TRAIL TRAVELLER PASS

 Your Trail Traveller Pass includes access to:

-➜ Saddle Up
+Saddle Up

-➜ North Gregory Hotel (Exclusive to Trail Traveller Pass Holders)
+North Gregory Hotel (Exclusive to TTP)

-➜ Music By The Lake
+Music By The Lake

 ➜ Outback Sounds

-THE ADVENTURE
+THE ITINERARY

 TESTIMONIALS